Erdogan warns Russia against invading Ukraine - ExBulletin

 He added that Russia “should consider the situation in the world and its own before deciding to take this step” to invade.

-“We have to tear the war out of political history,” Erdogan said.
+“We have to tear the war out of political history,” Erdogans said.

 The West accuses Russia of deploying tanks, artillery and around 100,000 troops across Ukraine’s northern and eastern borders in preparation for a possible invasion.